iotaledger/identity.rs/identity_sui_name_tbd/src/iota_sdk_abstraction/README.md

 # Iota Client SDK Abstraction

-The folder `sdk_types` contained in this folder provides a selection of code copied from the iotaledger/iota.git repository:
+The folder `sdk_types`, contained in this folder, provides a selection of code copied from the iotaledger/iota.git repository:

 | Folder Name                           | Original Source in iotaledger/iota.git |